Areas of Practice

 Thirty years of experience representing parties in all aspects of construction and commercial disputes.

 Mr. Wilhelmy has represented clients in highway and bridge construction, jail construction, and water treatment and water pumping plant construction.
-He has counseled clients and litigated disputes involving large retail projects, schools, fuel storage facilities, hospitals, and performing arts projects.
+He has counseled clients and litigated disputes involving large retail projects, schools, hospitals, and performing arts projects.
 Mr. Wilhelmy also represents clients in real estate disputes and in general business litigation.

 J.D., University of San Francisco School of Law